-Internal scrutiny
+Internal scrutiny will focus on:

-- 22.2 Internal scrutiny will be conducted within the Trust and directed by the ATLP Audit Committee, alongside the work of an external auditor, to provide independent assurance to the board that its financial and other controls, and risk management procedures, are operating effectively. - 22.3 Internal scrutiny will focus on: - Evaluating the suitability of, and level of compliance with, financial and other controls, including assessing whether procedures are designed effectively and efficiently, and checking transactions to confirm whether agreed procedures have been followed. - Offering advice and insight to the board on how to address weaknesses in financial and other controls. - Ensuring all categories of risk are being adequately identified, reported and managed. - 22.4 The programme of internal scrutiny will be covered by a scheme of work, driven and agreed by the ATLP Audit Committee and informed by risk. - 22.5 The programme of work will be spread appropriately over the year to ensure higher risk areas are reviewed in good time. - 22.6 With reference to its risk register, the Trust will identify on a risk-basis the areas it will review each year and modify its checks accordingly. - 22.7 Internal scrutiny will take account of output from other assurance providers to inform the programme of work. - 22.8 Independence in internal scrutiny will be achieved by establishing appropriate reporting lines whereby those carrying out checks report directly to a committee of the board. - 22.9 Internal scrutiny will be kept under review and if any changes in size, complexity or risk profile become apparent, the Trust will consider whether its approach remains suitable. - 22.10 The Trust will confirm, in its governance statement, the method(s) it uses for internal scrutiny and why these are used. - 22.11 Findings arising from internal scrutiny will be used to inform the Accounting Officer's statement of regularity in the annual accounts.
+- Evaluating the suitability of, and level of compliance with, financial and other controls, including assessing whether procedures are designed effectively and efficiently, and checking transactions to confirm whether agreed procedures have been followed. - Offering advice and insight to the board on how to address weaknesses in financial and other controls. - Ensuring all categories of risk are being adequately identified, reported and managed.

+The programme of internal scrutiny will be covered by a scheme of work, driven and agreed by the ATLP Audit and Risk Committee and informed by risk.
+With reference to its risk register, the Trust will identify on a risk-basis the areas it will review each year and modify its checks accordingly.

+The programme of work will be spread appropriately over the year to ensure higher risk areas are reviewed in good time.

+The ATLP engages internal audit services from external organisations to conduct a programme of scrutiny defined by the Audit and Risk Committee each year.
+Regular reports of the programme of work will be provided at each ATLP Audit and Risk Committee meeting, including recommendations to enhance financial and other controls and risk management.
+Separate firms are used to conduct internal and external audit services.

+Findings arising from internal scrutiny will be used to inform the Accounting Officer's statement of regularity in the annual accounts.

+Internal scrutiny is kept under review and if any changes in size, complexity or risk profile become apparent, the ATLP will consider whether the approach remains suitable.

-- 22.12 Regular reports of the programme of work will be provided at each ATLP Audit Committee meeting, including recommendations to enhance financial and other controls and risk management. - 22.13 The Trust will submit its annual summary report of the areas reviewed, key findings, recommendations and conclusions to the ESFA each year when it submits its audited annual accounts.
-If requested, the Trust will also provide any other internal scrutiny reports. - 22.14 The firm proving the external audit shall not provide internal scrutiny services.
+The Trust will submit its annual summary report of the areas reviewed, key findings, recommendations and conclusions to the ESFA each year when it submits its audited annual accounts.
+If requested, the Trust will also provide any other internal scrutiny reports.

-External auditing
+External audit

-- 22.15 The Trust will appoint an external auditor to certify whether its annual accounts present a true and fair view of the Trust's financial performance and position. - 22.16 The contract with the external auditor will be in writing and be accompanied by a letter of engagement that only covers the details of the external audit including the requirements of the DfE. - 22.17 The letter of engagement will also include details of the removal of external auditors, before the expiry of the term of office, in exceptional circumstances. - 22.18 The Trust Board will notify the ESFA immediately of the removal or resignation of the auditors. - 22.19 The Accounting Officer will produce a statement on regularity, propriety and compliance and this will be included in the Trust's annual accounts. - 22.20 The statement on regularity, propriety and compliance will include a responsibility to ensure that: - There is efficient and effective use of resources in their charge. - Public money is spent for the purposes intended by parliament. - Appropriate standards of conduct, behaviour and corporate governance are maintained when applying the funds under their control. - 22.21 The Trust will respond promptly, reasonably and appropriately to any findings by the auditors. - 22.22 The ESFA will be informed within 14 calendar days if the Trust appoints or terminates the contract of: - An accounting officer or CFOO, including their contact information. - A chair of trustees, including their contact information. - A member, trustee or governor, including their contact information. - A headteacher, including their contact information. - A chair of a local governing board, including their contact information. - A local governor.
+The Trust will appoint an external auditor to certify whether its annual accounts present a true and fair view of the Trust's financial performance and position.

+The contract with the external auditor will be in writing and be accompanied by a letter of engagement that only covers the details of the external audit including the requirements of the DfE.

+The letter of engagement will also include details of the removal of external auditors, before the expiry of the term of office, in exceptional circumstances.

+The Trust Board will notify the ESFA immediately of the removal or resignation of the auditors, and will retender the external audit contract at least every five years.

+The Accounting Officer will produce a statement on regularity, propriety and compliance and this will be included in the Trust's annual accounts.

+The statement on regularity, propriety and compliance will include a responsibility to ensure that:

+- There is efficient and effective use of resources in their charge. - Public money is spent for the purposes intended by parliament. - Appropriate standards of conduct, behaviour and corporate governance are maintained when applying the funds under their control.

+The Trust will respond promptly, reasonably and appropriately to any findings by the auditors.

+The ESFA will be informed within 14 calendar days if the Trust appoints or terminates the contract of:

+- The accounting officer or CFOO, including their contact information. - The chair of trustees, including their contact information. - A member, trustee or advocate, including their contact information. - A headteacher, including their contact information.

-23 Record keeping
+Record keeping